Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic04/topic4_linear_models_part3_regul_example.md

 - If you read Russian: an [article](https://habrahabr.ru/company/ods/blog/323890/) on Habrahabr with ~ the same material.
 And a [lecture](https://youtu.be/oTXGQ-_oqvI) on YouTube
 - A nice and concise overview of linear models is given in the book [“Deep Learning”](http://www.deeplearningbook.org) (I. Goodfellow, Y. Bengio, and A. Courville).
 - Linear models are covered practically in every ML book.
 We recommend “Pattern Recognition and Machine Learning” (C. Bishop) and “Machine Learning: A Probabilistic Perspective” (K. Murphy).
-- If you prefer a thorough overview of linear model from a statistician’s viewpoint, then look at “The elements of statistical learning” (T. Hastie, R. Tibshirani, and J. Friedman).
+- If you prefer a thorough overview of linear models from a statistician’s viewpoint, then look at “The elements of statistical learning” (T. Hastie, R. Tibshirani, and J. Friedman).
 - The book “Machine Learning in Action” (P. Harrington) will walk you through implementations of classic ML algorithms in pure Python.
 - [Scikit-learn](http://scikit-learn.org/stable/documentation.html) library.
 These guys work hard on writing really clear documentation.
 - Scipy 2017 [scikit-learn tutorial](https://github.com/amueller/scipy-2017-sklearn) by Alex Gramfort and Andreas Mueller.